majsterek89/javascript_Calculator/README.md

 A calculator with a friendly graphical interface.

 Technologies used in the project:
-HTML
+-HTML,

-CSS
+-CSS,

-JavaScript
+-JavaScript.

 Functionalities:
--addition
+-Addition,

--subtraction
+-Subtraction,

--multiplication
+-Multiplication,

--division
+-Division,

--the value of the base raised to the power
+-The value of the base raised to the power,

--erasing the result
+-Rrasing the result.